Wikipedia Guide

 Wikipedia is an encyclopedia to which anyone can contribute, and a typical page has

 contributions from several people.
-The web address of the english version is
+The web address of the English version is

 en.wikipedia.org.
-It is well written for Jaws users: there are plenty
+It is well written for Jaws users:

 Page structure